adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ## CYJS Format

-GraphSpace only supports one of the [Cytoscape.js supported](http://js.cytoscape.org/#getting-started/specifying-basic-options) JSON formats, which is:
+GraphSpace only supports one of the [Cytoscape.js supported](http://js.cytoscape.org/#notation/elements-json) JSON formats, which is:

 ```
 {
     elements:{
-        nodes:[
+        nodes:[ // list of graph nodes
             {
-                data: {
+                data: { // data-attributes specify name-value pairs describing the node.
-                    id: ...
+                    id: ... // identifier for the node
                 },
-                position: {
+                position: { // can optionally specify position of the node.
                     x: ...
                     y: ...
                 }